 Butka was the name that caught my eye today – a backup first baseman with the Washington Senators during the war years.

-For some reason (I haven’t found out why), Butka was listed as 4F by his draft board – which is either physically, mentally, or morally unfit for combat.
-And yet he was playing baseball… He got three games with the Senators in 1944, getting three hits in nine at bats, but was sent back to Buffalo anyway.
+For some reason (one article suggested it was a blown ear drum), Butka was listed as 4F by his draft board – which made him appealing to Senators management.
+He got three games with the Senators in 1944, getting three hits in nine at bats, but was sent back to Buffalo anyway.
 He was basically optioned – meaning he could get recalled at any time by the Senators – and every now and then, when someone got hurt, Butka would appear in a few games.

 The only game in which Butka is specifically mentioned by The Sporting News, he actually didn’t play.
 Browns pitcher Nels Potter got frustrated when he gave up a seventh inning rally and took it out on George Case.
 Case didn’t take kindly to getting plunked, so he yelled out to Potter – who met Case halfway to first base.
 At that point, Case landed a quality right hand and both benches cleared.
 Case and Potter were both ejected, as was our man Ed Butka – who was tossed for indiscriminately joining into the fray, suggesting that the best contact Butka made in 1945 was with a Browns player.
 Case, for what it’s worth, injured his shoulder and missed a week of games.
 (Povich, Shirly.
 “Griff Spending to Duck Cellar”, TSN, 8/31/1944 – pg.
 6.)

-As a player, Butka looks like he was a contact hitter and didn’t have much power.
-Baseball-Reference.com doesn’t list a season where he had more than seven homers and his batting average ranged from the mid .250s to the low .300s, with a decent enough eye at the plate.
-The only recorded nickname I see is “Babe”, which must have referred to his youthful smile or maybe a playful attitude.
-He was a big dude – 6′ 4″, but that belied his penchant for hitting line drives rather than fly balls.
+As a player, Butka was a contact hitter with a good eye, but he didn’t have much power.
+Baseball-Reference.com doesn’t list a season where he had more than seven homers and his batting average ranged from the mid .250s to the low .300s, with a decent enough eye at the plate – usually more walks than strikeouts.
+The recorded nickname listed for Ed is “Babe”, but when he filled out a questionnaire for MLB, he listed his nickname as “Jackson.”
+He was a big dude – 6′ 3″, but that belied his penchant for hitting line drives rather than fly balls.

 Butka’s hitting in the majors wasn’t top notch, and he was out of baseball for a short while.
 He came back to play a season at New London, and then New Brunswick in 1947 and 1948 – in 1947, he was a player/manager for a team that finished 50 – 67.